hykim-soulis/Store-Backend-Project/README.md

 2. Run "npm install"
 3. Create config.env file at root and copy and paste the information from below config.env section
 4. Create "store_backend_dev" and "store_backend_test" database
-5. Create "project_user" with password "project456" and grant all privileges
+5. Create "project_user" with password "project456" and grant all privileges to both databases
 6. Connect with "store_backend_dev" database and create tables using "db-migrate up" command
-7. Run "npm run start"
+7. To test jasmine, run "npm run test"
-8. To test jasmine, run "npm run test"
+8. To test with postman, run "npm run start"
 9. See REQUIREMENTS.MD file for data shapes and endpoints

 ## Required Technologies